 One Final Note On Insurance

 Recently there has been a major increase in the number of insurance plans that will cover acupuncture in New York City.
 For example, City Acupuncture now has multiple practitioners in network with most major providers.
-If you have insurance, click the link ot the left and we will check your benefits for you.
+If you have insurance, click the link below and we will check your benefits for you.
 It's all part of our mission to make acupuncture accessible and affordable for all!